GostLy/piBox-quickboxDashboard/README.md

 /usr/local/bin/swizzin/php-fpm-cli -r 'opcache_reset();'
 ```

-#### After making the above change to fix-disk, elevate to root by typing 'sudo su'
+#### After making the above change to fix-disk, elevate to root by typing 'sudo su' in a terminal
 #### Then run the box command like this:
 ```
 box panel fix-disk mnt /mnt/piStorage